Trading Bots

 3. Set Aave pool address for Routes 5 & 6 (optional)

-4. Verify contract on block explorer
+4. Verify the contract on the block explorer

 **Bot Deployment:**